-- 1. Amends the bar opening times of the Tien Tsin Inne within the Karratha Airport Terminal from 07:15am to 10:30am Monday Friday, and 11:30am, on Saturday and Sunday, effective 1 November 2010. - 2.
+- 1. Amends the bar opening times of the Tien Tsin Inne within the Karratha Airport Terminal from 11:30am Monday Sunday, effective 1 November 2010. - 2.
 Delegates authority to the Chief Executive Officer to amend the bar opening hours as required to service changes to the Karratha Flight schedule. - 3.
 Endorses a review of the product range within the Tien Tsin Inne to remove fullstrength beer and spirits, and that this is trialled for a period of six months, with a review to come back to Council after this period. - 4.
 Designates the Karratha Airport terminal building as a smoke-free area, effective 1 November 2010.